-The Funds' strategies are largely static.
-That is, each Fund's strategies are designed to reflect its targeted allocations.
+The allocation of each Fund's assets to its component sub-strategies is largely static.
+That is, each Fund's strategy is designed to "stack" the total return of holdings in one sub-strategy together with the total return of holdings in the Fund's other sub-strategy.
 If a Fund's portfolio drifts out of balance, the Fund's portfolio will be re-allocated accordingly.
-For example, buy and sell recommendations for the Return Stacked Global Stocks & Bonds ETF's strategy are made as necessary to allocate new contributions or to re-allocate the Fund's global equity portfolio when the portfolio drifts from its target allocations (i.e., a Fund's global equity portfolio that reflects the overall global equity markets on a market capitalization weighted basis).
+For example, buy and sell recommendations for the Return Stacked[®] Bonds & Futures Yield ETF's strategy are made as necessary to allocate new contributions or to re-allocate the Fund's portfolio when the portfolio drifts from its target allocations (i.e., re-allocations will be made to ensure that one dollar invested in the Fund provides approximately one dollar of exposure to the Bonds strategy and one dollar of exposure to the Futures Yield strategy).